dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-two.markdown

 ---

 **TL;DR:** Many PHP applications are still running on PHP 5.x, not ready to take full advantage of the awesome features that PHP 7 offers.
 A lot of developers have not made the switch because of certain fears of compatibility issues, migration challenges and the strange awkward feeling that migrating will take away a big chunk of their time.
 In the [first part of this tutorial](#link-to-part-1) we learned how to set up a PHP 7 development environment.
-This time, we'll learn about all the new PHP 7 features and how you can leaverage them when migrating your php 5 app to PHP 7.
+This time, we'll learn about all the new PHP 7 features and how you can leaverage them when migrating your PHP 5 app to PHP 7.

 ---